OUR MISSION

 Steven Wright

-The WATER Institute supports students, landowners, watershed advocates, land managers, land-use professionals agency staff and policy makers to become water-literate environmental stewards.
+The WATER Institute supports students, landowners, watershed advocates, land managers, land use professionals, agency staff, and policy makers to become water-literate environmental stewards.
 You too can increase your community’s watershed literacy by drawing from our many resources.

 “Water links us to our neighbor in a way more profound and complex than any other.”